Guido Pini

-Guido Pini (born 10 January 2008) is an Italian Grand Prix motorcycle racer who competes in the 2025 Moto3 World Championship for Liqui Moly Dynavolt Intact GP.
-He won the 2022 European Talent Cup season at the age of 14.
+Guido Pini (born 10 January 2008) is an Italian Grand Prix motorcycle racer who competes in the Moto3 World Championship for Leopard Racing.

-He is represented by SeventyTwo Motorsports.
+Pini won the 2022 European Talent Cup at the age of 14.
+He is represented by Emilio Alzamora's SeventyTwo Motorsports management agency.

 Career

 Early career

 Pini joined the European Talent Cup for the 2021 season at the age of 13 and scored points regularly in the second half of the year.

 Pini remained in the same category for 2022 and won the title in only his second full season, aged 15.

 In 2023, Pini was selected to compete in the Red Bull MotoGP Rookies Cup series, where he achieved two podium finishes.
 He also participated in his third European Talent Cup season, finishing as runner-up.

 Pini signed a contract to participate in the 2024 JuniorGP on board a KTM, and was also given a second year in the Red Bull Rookies Cup.
 However, during pre-season testing, he suffered a left elbow fracture, just after he had recovered from a right-handed scaphoid and radius fracture, which made him sit out of the first few rounds of both categories.
 Eventually, Pini recovered and was able to achieve several podiums and wins in the JuniorGP, and ended the season as championship runner-up, despite missing nearly half of the races.